3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

     // This follows a real TPM protocol, except we ignore addr currently. transfer_is_read = !!(header[0] & (1 << 7));
 		transfer_length = (header[0] & 0x3f) + 1;
+    // Remaining bytes contain TPM register offset.
+Currently we have only one
+    // "register" so we just ignore that.

 		state = STATE_WAIT_STATE_LAST;
 		break;